microsoft/rats/rats-processors/docs/_tutorial_notebooks/independent_pipelines.md

 Look at the `p1` method and observe:

-- The three sub-pipelines are created using by calling `self.get` with the reserpective service ids.
+- The three sub-pipelines are created using by calling the respective methods.
 At this point, it does not matter that the sub-pipelines are tasks - any pipeline would work.
 It is important that the sub-pipelines are defined by methods of this container, because it ensures that they have distinct names.

 - The `combine` method is used to combine the sub-pipelines into a another pipeline.
 The argument `dependencies` connects an output of one sub-pipeline to an input of another.
 Here we